EolnMsuk/SkipCord-2/README.md

   - Download the latest static build of FFmpeg for Windows from [ffmpeg.org](https://ffmpeg.org/download.html) or from [gyan.dev/ffmpeg/builds](https://www.gyan.dev/ffmpeg/builds/).
 Extract the archive and add the folder containing `ffmpeg.exe` to your system's PATH environment variable: https://phoenixnap.com/kb/ffmpeg-windows - You can verify the installation by running `ffmpeg -version` in your Command Prompt.

 - **Microsoft Edge**
-  - Our bot uses the `webdriver_manager` library to auto-download the appropriate Edge driver.
-  - Make sure Edge is installed and up to date.
+  - Our bot uses the `webdriver_manager` library to auto-download the appropriate Edge driver, so make sure Edge is up to date.

 - **Create Discord Bot**
   - Create a discord bot via https://discord.com/developers/applications